Joe Stillman

-Joseph Stillman (born August 1, 1959) is an American screenwriter, producer, and director.
+Joseph Stillman is an American screenwriter, producer, and director.

 Before becoming a screenwriter, he worked for several TV shows, including Beavis and Butt-head, King of the Hill, Doug, and The Adventures of Pete & Pete.

 Stillman also worked on screenplays for movies including Beavis and Butt-Head Do America, Shrek and Shrek 2.
 He received a shared BAFTA for co-writing the first Shrek and a nomination for the Academy Award for Best Adapted Screenplay.